 Estate Planning and Property Division

 This also forms a crucial part of the process when there are health issues in and during a divorce.
-And there’s more than just wills and allocation of assets to consider.
+And there’s much more than just wills and allocation of assets to consider.

 It’s important to lay out who has power of attorney and who has authority in medical choices should the worst happen.